-CDI05 CDIO4 CDIO3 CDIO2 CDIOU25/CDIOY/ CDIOJ/CDIOP/ CDIOCh Participation including host NF All Athletes and Horses must be registered with the FEI must be registered with the FEI 1 Horse per Athlete invited including host NF All Athletes and including host NF All Athletes and Horses must be registered with the FEI Age Athletes from 16 years.
+CDIO5 CDIO4 CDIO3 CDIO2 CDIOU25/CDIOY/ CDIOJ/CDIOP/ CDIOCh Participation including host NF All Athletes and Horses must be registered with the FEI invited including host NF All Athletes and All Athletes and Horses must be registered with the FEI including host NF All Athletes and Age Athletes from 16 years.
 Horses: from 8 years Athletes from 16 years.
 Horses: from 8 years Athletes from 16 years.
 Horses: from 8 years Athletes from 16 years.
-Horses: from 8 years U25: 16-25, Young Riders: 16-21, Juniors: 14 to 18, Children: 12 to 14, Pony Riders: 12 to 16Athletes: See FEI GRs, Horses: from 6 years (J/Ch) from 7 years (Y), from 8 years (U25) Ponies: from 6 years
+Horses: from 8 years Athletes; See FEI GRs, Horses: from 6 years (J/Ch) from 7 years (Y), from 8 years (U25) Ponies: from 6 years Athletes participate under the jurisdiction of the country participate under the jurisdiction of the jurisdiction of the country from which Over 18: Athletes may only participate under the jurisdiction of the